Sparkling Champagne sales ease gloom over ravaged vineyard - NewsBreak

 Champagne is typically made from a combination of wines produced the previous year and earlier.

-The estimates are a total from wine growers and large champagne houses such as family-run Taittinger, LVMH’s Moet & Chandon and Pernod Ricard’s Mumm.
+The estimates are a total from wine growers and large champagne houses such as family-run Taittinger, LVMH's (LVMH.PA) Moet & Chandon and Pernod Ricard's (PERP.PA) Mumm.

 Britain's exit from the European Union in 2020 led to more paperwork but did not affect champagne sales, the SGV said.